-20 Preparers have mixed views about the feasibility of providing information under the proposed disclosures requirements.
+26 Preparers have mixed views about the feasibility of providing information under the proposed disclosures requirements.
 The results of the survey show that the 58,6% of the respondents consider providing the disclosures as not feasible, due to inherent complexities, potential incremental costs and sensitivity of the information to be provided.
-More background on this assessment could be found in the Agenda Paper 04-05 (Paragraph 16).
+More background on this assessment could be found in the Agenda Paper '04-05 Results from surveys and interviews' of 3 December 2020 TEG meeting (Paragraph 16).